 Step 6: Choose your preferred backup location on the "Select Backup Destination."
-If you selected the "Remote shared folder" in the previous step, select network share option now.
-If you opted for "Local drive," then select local drive in this step.
+If you selected the "Remote shared folder" in the previous step, select the network share option now.
+If you opted for "Local drive," then select the local drive-in this step.

 Step 7: Select "Backup" on the confirmation screen.
 Now, exit the "Backup Once" wizard by clicking on "Close."

 Step 8: The final step requires you to close Windows Server Backup.